SophieAu/imperial-splendour-site/data/content/posts/2020-05-09-may-20-developers-blog.md

 Also, many descriptions were added and the website received a complete overhaul.
 Many bugs you reported were fixed and we try to improve the overhaul quality of the mod.

-And many things will be new in the next version and mod's like iporto's [Train your Generals at Schools! -&- Fixed Trait and Ancillary Triggers](https://www.twcenter.net/forums/showthread.php?798721-SUBMOD-Train-your-Generals-at-Schools!-amp-Fixed-Trait-and-Ancillary-Triggers) will be incorporated in 1.2.
+And many things will be new in the next version and mods like iporto9393's [Train your Generals at Schools! -&- Fixed Trait and Ancillary Triggers](https://www.twcenter.net/forums/showthread.php?798721-SUBMOD-Train-your-Generals-at-Schools!-amp-Fixed-Trait-and-Ancillary-Triggers) will be incorporated in 1.2.

-In addition those guys will be part of RotR 1.2 as a little anticipation of RotR 1.3:
+In addition, those guys will be part of RotR 1.2 as a little anticipation of RotR 1.3:

 ![](../_img/austria-regiment-kaiser.jpg)